pentonic0/Media-Stream-Player/README.md

 - Includes all standard Shaka Player features: adaptive bitrate, multiple resolution options, audio track selection, captions, picture-in-picture
 - Lets you override Shaka config with your own JSON object
 - Portable app, no installation required, just run it
+- Paste cuRL(bash) command or NS Player style URL in the Streaming URL for autocomplete

 ## Backstory